Manage GCP Colab Runtime Template IAM Bindings

 Beyond these examples

-The examples reference pre-existing infrastructure such as Colab Enterprise runtime templates and GCP project and location configuration.
-They focus on configuring IAM bindings rather than provisioning the underlying templates.
+The examples reference pre-existing infrastructure such as Colab Enterprise runtime templates and GCP project with location configured.
+They focus on configuring IAM bindings rather than provisioning the underlying resources.

 To keep things focused, common IAM patterns are omitted, including: